 All fireworks are illegal except for sparklers and fountains, which can only be legally used by people 16 or older.

 The sale and use of fireworks known as “sparking devices” are allowed by New York state law in cities and counties where a law has not been enacted against them.

 Counties that prohibit the sale and use and of sparkling devices are Bronx, Columbia, Kings, Nassau, New York, Queens, Richmond, Schenectady, Suffolk and Westchester.

 Sparkling devices are defined as ground-based or handheld and produce a shower of colored sparks and flames, audible crackling or whistling and smoke.
 The law limits the size, type and construction.

 It is unlawful to sell, possess or use fireworks anywhere in the state without a valid permit.
-Recent changes to the law now permit persons 16 years of age or older to lawfully buy, possess and use certain sparkling devices and novelties.
+Those 16 years of age or older can lawfully buy, possess and use certain sparkling devices and novelties.
 Permissible fireworks include handheld or ground-based sparklers, snakes and glow worms, smoke devices and trick noisemakers.